lindbrook/cholera/README.md

 ![](README-path-1.png)

-"Rinse and repeat" for all observations and the different pump neighborhoods emerge:
+Then, by applying the "rinse and repeat" principle, the different pump neighborhoods will begin to emerge:

 ``` r
 plot(neighborhoodWalking())